LunaYogada/Web-Scraping-Tutorial-in-R/README.md

 ## Create your first scraper

-+ A simple scrapper that scrapes Pikachu's information
++ A simple scrapper that scrapes Pikachu's stat

 ## Simple Scrapping Using rvest

++ One step above: Scrape all pokemons' stats
 + Scrape IMDB movie data(The tutorial I read and found very useful)
 + Scrape heroes' data from Heros of the Storm